-where $Q^1({\cal E})=\max_{\rho} I_c({\cal E},\rho)$ and the coherent information is given by $I_c({\cal E},\rho):=S({\cal E}(\rho))-S({\cal E}^c(\rho))$.
-Here $S(\rho)$ is the von-Neumann entropy $S(\rho):=-\tr \rho \log \rho$.
+\tb{where $n$ is the number of uses of the channel, $Q^1({\cal E})=\max_{\rho} I_c({\cal E},\rho)$ and the coherent information is given by $I_c({\cal E},\rho):=S({\cal E}(\rho))-S({\cal E}^c(\rho))$, where ${\cal E}^c$ is the complementary channel.} Here $S(\rho)$ is the von-Neumann entropy $S(\rho):=-\tr \rho \log \rho$.
 In general the need for the limiting procedure over an infinite number of channel uses, i.e. the so-called regularization, renders an exact calculation of the quantum capacity extremely difficult (or virtually impossible).
-For this reason, although there are certain general theorems on the capacity of quantum channels \cite{hastings_superadditivity_2009,fern_lower_2008,divincenzo_quantum-channel_1998,leditzky_quantum_2018,bausch_error_2021,siddhu_positivity_2021,smith_additive_2007}, there are very few channels for which the quantum capacity is known in closed form, i.e. bit-flip channel and quantum erasure channel \cite{Bennett_1997, Schumacher_1996, devetak_private_2005}, see also \cite{chessa_quantum_2021,Chessa_2023}, where the capacity of qutrit resonant amplitude damping channel has been calculated in closed form in a certain range of parameters.
-We should also note that for almost any other quantum channel, one suffices to obtain lower and upper bounds for the quantum capacity \cite{kianvash1, kianvash2, poshtvan_capacities_2022, fern_lower_2008, Chessa_2019} .
+For this reason, although there are certain general theorems on the capacity of quantum channels \cite{Hastings_2009,fern_lower_2008,divincenzo_quantum-channel_1998,leditzky_quantum_2018,bausch_error_2021,siddhu_positivity_2021,smith_additive_2007}, \tr{there are few channels for which the quantum capacity is known in closed form, i.e. bit-flip and phase flip channels and quantum erasure channel \cite{Schumacher_1996, devetak_private_2005, Bennett_1997}, for the full range of their parameters, see also \cite{chessa_quantum_2021,Chessa_2023}, where the capacity of multi-level amplitude damping channel has been calculated in closed form in a certain range of parameters.
+It is also known that the amplitude damping channels for qubits $A_\gamma$, where $A_\gamma(\rho)= A_0\rho A_0^\dagger + A_1\rho A_1^\dagger$ \footnote{ $A_0= $ and $A_1= $ .} is degradable for $\gamma\in [0,\frac{1}{2}] $ and anti-degradable for $\gamma\in [\frac{1}{2},1]$.
+In passing we stress that being degradable or anti-degradable is not a necessary condition for exact calculability of the quantum channels and indeed there are channels which lack these properties and yet their quantum capacity can be determined exactly.
+For examples of these chanels see \cite{bhalerao2023improving}}. \\

+\ni We should also note that for almost any other quantum channel, one suffices to obtain lower and upper bounds for the quantum capacity \cite{kianvash1, kianvash2, poshtvan_capacities_2022, fern_lower_2008, Chessa_2019} .